Last Updated on

 “Not only will that assist a Mars mission, but helium-3 is an ideal fuel for electric power generation because it creates no radioactive waste and demands for electrical power are not going to decrease; civilization depends on it [electrical power], and this is one of the major potential and long-term sources.

 “The Moon’s debris layer provides the opportunity to produce water, hydrogen and oxygen as fuels.
-It also it’s very fertile, so if you want to produce food, that’s achievable.
+It’s also very fertile, so if you want to produce food, that’s achievable.
 Settlements on the Moon are going to be a piece of cake.”

 The industrialization of the Moon could become the joint development project of the world.
 Not only does it open the frontiers of space, but it also breaks the pessimistic and unscientific ideology of limited resources.
 One of the important objectives of the Chinese lunar mission is to gather the helium-3 that is uniquely abundant on the surface of the Moon.